pverkind/DuplAway/README.md

 Routine to identify duplicates in fuzzy data (such as, for example, bibliographical records)

 # Running the script:
-   - works of Python 3
+   - works on Python 3 (will not run on Windows command line if your data is in Unicode; will work via IDLE, but some minor modification to the script are necessary)
    - [fuzzywuzzy library](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) must be installed

-# Routine 2:
- - uses TSV with any number of columns; works best for comparing complex items (bibliographical records)
+# Routine 2 uses TSV with any number of columns

-## Parameters are as follows:
+Parameters are as follows:

  - **file** : the name of a data file for processing (must be in the same folder as the script)
  - **thr**[eshold] : the lowest comparison ratio to consider